Stat sticks are weapons carried or equipped by a character primarily or solely for the statistics they give.

 - In Planescape: Torment, reaching the specialization levels (7 and 12) in your primary class allows you to buy unique weapons from Coaxmetal in the Lower Ward.
 For a mage, these weapons are the Runeblade and Karlaac's Knife.
 The former gives 50% magic resistance, while the latter allows memorizing twice the amount of first-level spells you normally can.
 Both are utterly useless in melee due to lack of Enchantment (which nearly all later enemies require to be hurt), low damage, and in case of Runeblade - deliberately terrible accuracy.

-- Used by casters in Path of Exile.
-Spell damage has no relation to weapon damage, so casters will usually use wands (which increase spell damage), scepters (which increase elemental damage), or daggers (which increase the Critical Hit chance for all attacks made while equipped).
+- Spell damage has no relation to weapon damage, so casters will usually use wands (which increase spell damage), scepters (which increase elemental damage), or daggers (which increase the Critical Hit chance for all attacks made while equipped).
 These weapons can also generate with modifiers to increase spell damage, mana, cast speed, or spell critical chance.

 - Force weapons in Phantasy Star Online are usually this, seeing as the strength boosts for canes, rods, wands and cards are very low and some increase magical strength.
 Oddly enough, even the most common rare weapons are staples for Forces since they'll usually boost a specific technique's power more than some of the higher end weapons, making weapons for them more crucial that Hunters who rely on weapons.

-- In many MOBAs such as Defense Of The Ancients and League of Legends, characters can hold a certain amount of items in generic slots, and benefit stackingly from these items even if it makes no logical sense (Although for balancing reasons shoes tend to be an exception).
+- In many MOBAs such as Defense of the Ancients: All-Stars and League of Legends, characters can hold a certain amount of items in generic slots, and benefit stackingly from these items even if it makes no logical sense (Although for balancing reasons shoes tend to be an exception).
 This can lead to such ridiculousness as a Stripperific character wearing two full sets of heavy armor at the same time, a swordsman using a crossbow, or an archer triple-wielding swords, while their attack animation remains unchanged.